Postman: The Complete Guide - REST API Testing

 Agile Enterprise software developer with a strong background in computer science.
 I believe there is a better way of developing software by using Agile and Scrum.

-I like being part of different communities and I am a Postman Supernova and AWS Community Builder.
+I like being part of different communities and I am a Postman Supernova, GitLab Hero, and AWS Community Builder.

 I have been involved in many open-source projects, including being a member of the Joomla!
 CMS Bug Squad, Joomla!
 Stack Exchange moderator and TYPO3 CMS Security Team.
 As you can guess, I am a dedicated software developer and open source lover.